conwayeast/sublimetext-settings/README.md

-# sublimetext-settings
-Personal settings for sublime text
+# Personal settings for sublime text